Vikram-Hegde/dotfiles/README.md

 - Boilerplate for Web Development
 - Script for creating the boilerplate

-[Guide for Git Bare Repo](https://www.atlassian.com/git/tutorials/dotfiles) for setting up your own dotfiles management.
+[Guide for Git Bare Repo](https://www.atlassian.com/git/tutorials/dotfiles) for setting up your own dotfiles manager.

 ## Neovim